 We perform basic checks to ensure that the content falls within the broad scope of AER (and you haven’t accidentally uploaded your favourite recipe or something that is totally unrelated to environmental management!) but the grey literature is not validated or peer-reviewed by the AER team in any way.
 If you are performing a search and want to read only peer-reviewed content, filter by the content type to show only journal articles.
 Find out more about the journal peer review process.

 How long before my documents appear on AER?

-This resource is still under development and the searchable repository is aiming to launch later in 2020.
+This resource is still under development and the searchable repository is aiming to launch in early 2021.
 If you have uploaded documents, then they will become available at the time of launch.
 If you are uploading documents after the launch, please allow 7-8 weeks for new content to be added to the search pages.
 Your document needs to be checked, then sent to our service provider (CABI) for tagging and indexing before being made available through the search function on AER.

 I want to submit a journal article, how do I do that?

 At the heart of AER is our peer-reviewed open access journal, Ecological Solutions and Evidence.
 All articles in Ecological Solutions and Evidence appear in the AER repository soon after publication.
 The Journal publishes several different article types including flexible, short “From Practice” articles, newer article types such as Data Articles and Registered Reports, as well as standard Research Articles and Reviews.
 Our high-profile Editorial Board have experience in ecological research, practice and policy and consists of both applied researchers working in academia and practitioners in a range of roles.
 Please visit the Journal’s website for more information and read our Guides to Better Science.

 What can I do on the AER website?